nil0y-dey/ISOMORPH_Hmod/README.md

-# ISOMORPH
+# ISOMORPH (modified fork)

+> **This is a modified fork of [tuhinsahai/ISOMORPH](https://github.com/tuhinsahai/ISOMORPH), not the official release.**
+> The simulator, datasets, and evaluation code are by the original authors (Zhang et al., 2026; [arXiv:2605.12768](https://arxiv.org/abs/2605.12768)).
+Please cite their paper.
+This fork changes only the two items listed under [Modifications in this fork](#modifications-in-this-fork).

 A digital twin of a multi-echelon logistics network, plus a zero-shot foundation-model evaluation harness.
-This repository accompanies the paper *ISOMORPH: A Supply Chain Digital Twin for Simulation, Dataset Generation, and Forecasting Benchmarks*: https://arxiv.org/pdf/2605.12768
+The upstream repository accompanies the paper *ISOMORPH: A Supply Chain Digital Twin for Simulation, Dataset Generation, and Forecasting Benchmarks*: https://arxiv.org/pdf/2605.12768

+Upstream demo (runs the original simulator; it does not include this fork's changes):

 <a href="https://huggingface.co/spaces/HyeminGu/ISOMORPH-demo"><font color="red"><strong>Interactive simulation environment</strong></font> for stress-testing supply chains under demand shocks, disruptions, and cascading transport congestion</a>